 The upshot is this: If at all possible, don’t just show averages but try to give your readers – and yourselves – a sense of how the actual data are distributed.

-Putting it all together: Portuguese reading and writing skills
+6 Putting it all together: Portuguese reading and writing skills

 I’ll walk you through this example in the lecture.
+The data stem from Desgrippes, Lambelet, and Vanhove (2017) and Pestana, Lambelet, and Vanhove (2017).

 Drawing decent graphs can take time

 Don’t get disheartened by the lengthy code snippets below.
 They are not the result of one energetic burst of coding.
-As I’ll try to demonstrate in the lecture, I started with a fairly basic graph, found some problem with it, tried to fix the error, and so on.
+As I’ll try to demonstrate in the lecture, I started with a fairly basic graph, found some problem with it, tried to fix it, and so on.
 The end result is a plot with 27 boxplots that hopefully enables readers to compare the three language groups in terms of their test scores, to gauge the progress that each language group makes from T1 to T3, and that also gives readers a sense of the variation that exists within each group.

 Rows: 1904 Columns: 6